 |

-Fearing scene partners were to blame, Jason performed every role in Cortland Rep’s “I Am My Own Wife”; it was the loneliest thing he’s ever done.
-But it was as the Director - Lloyd in "Noises Off” - that he weathered the worst abuse known to man: Actors.
+Fearing scene partners were to blame, Jason performed every role in Cortland Rep’s “I Am My Own Wife”: it was the loneliest thing he’s ever done.
+Addicted to horror, he cavorted with Munchkins (and a dog) in Northern Stage's "The Wizard of Oz".
+But it was as Lloyd (the Director) in "Noises Off” that he weathered the worst abuse known to man: Actors.

 |

-In a blissfully welcome turn of events, he beat, pummeled, and tortured someone else in the Flea Theater's long-running "Back of the Throat", Directed by Jim Simpson.
+Convinced that familiarity had indeed bred contempt, Mr Guy has premiered three plays: at Bridge Street Theater, "The Official Adventures of Kieron & Jade" and "Casse Noisette" - he was jilted and committed suicide, respectively - but then in a blissfully welcome turn of events, he beat, pummeled, and tortured someone else in the Flea Theater's long-running "Back of the Throat", Directed by Jim Simpson.

 |